sail-sg/regmix/README.md

 - **Data Diversity**: Ensure your initial dataset covers a wide range of domains.
 - **Proxy Model Size**: While we use 1M parameter models, you might need to adjust based on your computational resources and dataset size.
-- **The Number of Runs**: If you have the resources, consider training more proxy models to improve the regression model's accuracy, especially when you have a large number of domains.
 - **Evaluation**: Choosing the correct target is crucial for the generic downstream performance improvement.
 You may want to use the loss on a high-quality and diverse validation dataset like Pile-CC.
 We also recommend using the awesome [paloma evaluation suite](https://huggingface.co/datasets/allenai/paloma) from AI2 for evaluation.

 ### Customization Options